lguez/NetCDF95/docs/installation.md

 4. Optionally, you may choose additional compiler options by adding to the variable `FFLAGS`.
 For example, you could modify the optimization option `-O2`.
-5. On MacOS, remove the letter U in the value of the variable `ARFLAGS`, in `GNUmakefile`.
-6. The makefile is written for GNU make.
+5. The makefile is written for GNU make.
 The command invoking GNU make may be `make` or `gmake` (or `sxgmake` if you want to cross-compile for NEC SX).
 So, for example, type:

         make

-7. With most compilers, `libnetcdf95.a` and `netcdf95.mod` are the only files you will need, but with some compilers, you may need all the `.mod` files produced by the compilation of NetCDF95.
+6. With most compilers, `libnetcdf95.a` and `netcdf95.mod` are the only files you will need, but with some compilers, you may need all the `.mod` files produced by the compilation of NetCDF95.
 (Keep them all to be on the safe side, or experiment with your compiler to see what